 Originally from California, Barbara is a first generation American.
 Barbara learned about the importance of her community from her Guatemalan parents, who came to the United States in search for a better life.
-Barbara received a Bachelor of Arts in Sociology from the University of California, Santa Barbara.
-Barbara is currently enrolled in a Master of Science in Labor Studies degree at the University of Massachusetts, Amherst.
-Deeply invested in social justice, Barbara organized with Service Employees International Union locals in CT, MA, RI, MN and CA for 4 years.
-There Barbara was able to empower thousands of health care workers, home care workers and child care providers to form unions and secure contracts.
-At Make the Road CT, Barbara formed a parent committee and organized them to launched their first successful campaign, In Our Language Please.
-Barbara continues to strengthen the parent committee to implement their recommendations and to fight for better opportunities for the children in Bridgeport’s education system.
-As the lead organizer, Barbara will continue to strategize, support and implement campaigns with our members to fight for dignity, respect and a quality of life.
+Barbara received a Bachelor of Arts in Sociology from the University of California, Santa Barbara and a Master of Science in Labor Studies from University of Massachusetts, Amherst.
+Deeply invested in social justice, Barbara organized with Service Employees International Union locals in CT, MA, RI, MN and CA. There Barbara was able to empower thousands of health care workers, home care workers and child care providers to form unions and secure contracts.
+In 2015, Barbara joined Make the Road CT and formed a parent committee where they launched their first successful campaign, In Our Language Please.
+Then as lead organizer, Barbara strategized, supported and implemented campaigns with our members to fight for dignity, respect and a quality of life.
 As Director, Barbara will take Make the Road CT into the next level of it's work as a statewide multi-issues and multi-generational organization.

 Barbara can be reached at: (203) 520-3144 or firstname.lastname@example.org